J. Clifford Hudson

 J. Clifford Hudson (born 1954, Dallas) is an American business executive best known for serving as chairman of the board and chief executive officer of Oklahoma City-based Sonic Corp.
 He also served as a trustee of the Ford Foundation and is a past chairman of the board of the National Trust for Historic Preservation.
+From 1994-2001, he served as Board Chair of the Securities Investor Protection Corporation, to which he was appointed by President Bill Clinton.
+Today, he is a founder and managing director of DIA Equity Partners.

 Personal life

 Hudson is a graduate of the University of Oklahoma and Georgetown University Law Center.
 He is married to Leslie Hudson, a public health professional and former associate professor at the University of Oklahoma, with whom he has two sons.
 In his spare time, he has been a member of the Sonic Tones, an eight-member band made up of senior executives of the Sonic Corporation, which competed in the 2003 Battle of the Corporate Bands at the Rock and Roll Hall of Fame and Museum in Cleveland, Ohio.

 Career

-After graduating from law school and several years as a practicing attorney, he was hired as the head of the legal department for Sonic Corp in 1984.
+After several years as a practicing attorney, Hudson was hired as the head of the legal department for Sonic Corp in 1984.
 He became president and chief executive officer in 1995, and was named chairman in January 2000.
 During his tenure, the company grew from a nationwide total of 1,428 locations in 1995 to more than 3,500 today, with locations in 45 of the 50 US states.
 In addition, average drive-in sales have increased by 65% and system-wide sales from $880 million to $4.5 billion.
 The company's enterprise value grew from approximately $200 million to more than $2.3 billion, when it was acquired by Inspire Brands in 2018.